rehkad/Goobla/docs/faq.md

 docker run -d -e HTTPS_PROXY=https://my.proxy.example.com -p 11434:11434 ollama-with-ca
 ```

-## Does Moogla send my prompts and answers back to ollama.com?
+## Does Moogla send my prompts and answers back to moogla.com?

 No. Moogla runs locally, and conversation data does not leave your machine.

 ## How can I expose Moogla on my network?

 Moogla binds 127.0.0.1 port 11434 by default.
-Change the bind address with the `OLLAMA_HOST` environment variable.
+Change the bind address with the `MOOGLA_HOST` environment variable.

 Refer to the section [above](#how-do-i-configure-ollama-server) for how to set environment variables on your platform.